There is an ATM machine in the main entrance hall of the Hospital.

 Your visitors may like to know that the Square Shopping Centre is just a few minutes walk from the Hospital.
 The centre has many of the big shopping chains.
 For more information about the shops in the centre you can contact the centre on (01) 452 5944.
 There is also a petrol station and cinema located near the Centre.

 The Hospital's main telephone number is (01) 414 2000.

 We also have a 'Direct Inward Dial' service.
 If you take the extension of your ward and place the prefix '414' before it, the incoming call will go through directly to your ward.
 A list of hospital phone numbers is available here.

 As mobile phones can cause life support and diagnostic equipment to malfunction, we ask you not to use your mobile phones in areas where you see signs requesting that your phones be switched off.

-Public payphones are located in the main reception area and on each floor for the use of patients and visitors.
+Public payphones There is a public payphone located in the main reception area and on each floor for the use of patients and visitors.
 All these phones are coin/card operated.